chandermi/aureliacrud/README.md

 # Note
-It will not work with CICD because we need to setup aurelia cli there If we directly publish from visual studio it will create a build which can be run executable on Kestrel Host I have tested it on azure service working fine
+It will not work with CICD because we need to setup aurelia cli there If we directly publish from visual studio it will create a build which is executable on Kestrel Host